Lakes and Water Features

 Some features in historic parks and gardens like pools, moats, mill ponds and industrial processing water systems may date from much earlier phases of the landscape.
 Early water gardens also survive.
 The silts in these water bodies may be of archaeological interest.
 They are likely to be of historic and archaeological interest.
 Any clearance or restoration work needs to be undertaken carefully so that the original shape, profile and characteristics are not damaged or lost.
 The silts in these artificial water bodies may also be of archaeological and palaeoecological value.
 These remains can reveal information on past activities, environments and environmental change.
 Advice should be sought form Historic England’s Science Advisors.

 Lakes require regular maintenance otherwise they become silted-up and invaded by scrub and trees.
 Their design and biodiversity value becomes increasingly diminished.
 Even where maintenance has been neglected for many decades, lakes can be restored to reveal the original landscape design.
 The work needs to be planned carefully, and permissions sought, as it is costly.

 Understanding the design role of the water feature in the landscape design and its historic significance is essential if it is to be appropriately managed and presented.
 Archive research, surveys and archaeological investigations can help reveal the original design character, water levels and lost features like edging.
 For example, the water levels and open waterside will be critical for lakes intended to reflect the landscape and the sky.
 In other lakes, new fountains and jets could be designed to help the aeration of the water as well as create a spectacle.
 Project planning needs to establish priorities for each aspect of restoration work and likely costs.
-For example there will be little point repairing margins and controlling vegetation if the dam is in need of costly repairs.
+For example, there will be little point in repairing margins and controlling vegetation if the dam is in need of costly repairs.

 Conservation management plans are useful tools for working out the original design, the evolution of the landscape and how to restore features such as lakes.
 A plan for a lake will probably need to address the conservation and long-term management, including climate change impacts of: